manxeguin/blog/pages/posts/nextjs-vertical-microfrontends.md

 ## Wrap Up
 In conclusion, using OpenNext to manage vertical micro frontends with NextJS in AWS allows teams to focus on their specific applications while ensuring that essential cross-cutting concerns are addressed.
 By implementing a CLI utility and containerizing the solution, we can streamline the development process and enhance collaboration among engineering teams.
 As you explore this approach, consider how it can be adapted to your own projects and the unique challenges you face.

+[Here is a repo](https://github.com/manxeguin/open-next-v3-demo/) that implements a NextJS app with an injected header using OpenNext